 Our room at the Brunei Hotel has one bathroom, a television, and a writing desk.
 But two beds.
 We’re doing fine.

 After a few days and nights in Bandar Seri Begawan, the capital of the Brunei Sultanate, we were off to Sabah’s major city and capital; Kota Kinabalu – also known as KK.
 We left on BI6821 in the morning on an ATR72 aircraft.
-As we landed ten minutes ahead of time, we were in the air for about 25 minutes.
+We landed ten minutes ahead of time, after having been in the air for about 25 minutes.

 We had already booked at Hotel Sixty3 at 63 Jalan Gaya, that seems to be the “Chinatown” of Kota Kinabalu.
 The street is full of Chinese shops and was decorated for the upcoming Chinese New Year.
 We were approaching the year of the rat and Chinese communities around the world were preparing for the celebrations.
 The Chinese constitute a large proportion of the population, and streets and shops were decorated for the festival to come – much like preparation for Christmas is back home.
 In Chinese culture, rats are seen as a sign of wealth and surplus.
 Because of their reproduction rate, married couples also pray to them for children.
 In the terms of yin and yang, the Rat is yang and represents the beginning of a new day.
 We prayed for a happy new year.